• About

 E-mail:

 Laura Ziewitz joined the Managing Office as Event Coordinator in April 2024.
-She supports Senior Fellows and College members with planning and organising various academic events.
+She supports Senior Fellows and College members in planning and organising various academic events.
 Moreover, she serves as the primary contact person for enquiries of UA Ruhr members about hosting events at the College venue.
-Previously, Laura worked as a project manager for events at Ruhr University Bochum.
+Previously, Laura Ziewitz worked as a project manager for events at Ruhr University Bochum.
 She completed a dual study programme in Business Administration (BA) specialising in trade fair, congress and event management at the Baden-Wuerttemberg Cooperative State University (DHBW).

 Sophia-Helena Zwaka